-If you ask expatriates who are already living in Hong Kong about what their impression of the city, they would tell you that Hong Kong is a vibrant city with the highest efficiency and convenience.
-According to CNN Travel, Hong Kong has the highest density of convenience stores such as 7-Elevens in the world.
+If you ask expatriates, who are already living in Hong Kong about what their impression is of the city, they would tell you that Hong Kong is a vibrant city with the highest efficiency and convenience.
+According to CNN Travel, Hong Kong has the highest density of convenience stores such as 7-Eleven’s in the world.
 Most of them operate 24/7.
-Some restaurants offer late-night meal till 3 am in the morning.
+Some restaurants offer late-night meals until 3 am in the morning.
 Hong Kong also has a very well established public transportation system.
 In addition to speed train and bus, Hong Kong has more than 18,000 taxies serving the public.
-Anytime you want to get around Hong Kong, choose a taxi or train or a combination of all, you’ll have an efficient and convenient trip.
+Anytime you want to get around Hong Kong, choose a taxi or train, and you’ll have a fast and convenient trip.

-The medical facilities in Hong Kong are considered as high standards of medical practice.
-There are 11 private hospitals and 42 public hospitals in Hong Kong.
-Both public and private hospitals are equipped with the most advanced medical technology.
+The medical facilities in Hong Kong are considered to be of high standard.
+There are 11 private hospitals and 42 public hospitals in Hong Kong, and both are equipped with the most advanced medical technology.
 Most of the medical staff and doctors can speak English.
 The public medical system delivers a comprehensive range of medical services including emergency medical treatment.
 Private hospitals in Hong Kong have partnered with the United Kingdom under international healthcare accreditation.
-Most expatriates in Hong Kong would want to use the private medical system due to the long waiting period in public system.
+Most expatriates in Hong Kong would want to use the private medical system due to the extended waiting periods prevalent in the public system.

 The medical cost in the region is very high.
 Expatriates living and working in Hong Kong would want to obtain international health insurance before departure.
 Many expats in Hong Kong will add optional dental care for their family.
 For more information regarding Hong Kong international health insurance options, please click here.
 The Allianz plan can offer excellent health coverage in Hong Kong.

-Universities in Hong Kong are recognized as top schools of education in Asia, according to many global surveys.
-The education sector in Hong Kong is based on the British model, even primary school is highly competitive.
+Universities in Hong Kong are recognized as leaders in education in Asia, according to many global rankings.
+The education sector in Hong Kong is based on the British model, and even primary school is highly competitive.
 There are also many private international schools span from grade one to grade twelve.
-Most international schools use English-based curriculum and IB (International Baccalaureate) program.
+Most international schools use English-based curriculum and the International Baccalaureate program.
 Expatriates who want to enroll their children in private schools should start the application process as early as possible to secure the limited number of spaces available.

-As an international business centre in Southeast Asia, Hong Kong is known as a city with a large expat population.
-According to research, the majority of expatriates who are living in Hong kong mainly come from the United States, Britain, and Australia.
-In addition, foreign residents include Malaysian, Portuguese, Japanese, Canadian, Indonesian, etc. living and working in the city are also quite common.
+As an international business center in Southeast Asia, Hong Kong is known as a city with a large expat population.
+According to research, the majority of expatriates who are living in Hong Kong mainly come from the United States, Britain, and Australia.

-While Hong Kong is a large city and with any metropolis of this size, crime will be more common, but in our opinion, we would consider it a very safe city.
+Hong Kong is a large city, and as with any metropolis of this size, crime is more prevelent.
+However, in our opinion, we would consider it a very safe city.
 As a traveler there, I have never felt unsafe.
 The city has an excellent police force and is a great place to live for an expat family.
 You should be careful to avoid doing a foreign exchange on the street and also be aware that some goods offered to you may be fake.
 You should keep your ID on you at all times just in case you are asked for it by local authorities.